Craig Gordon: Sunderland

 During the summer of 2010, Gordon had surgery on his broken arm to remove a metal plate.
 He returned to training days later, but he fractured his arm again during a training session.
 It was confirmed he would miss the start of the 2010–11 Premier League campaign, with Sunderland's new goalkeeper Simon Mignolet deputising.
 When Gordon returned from injury, Mignolet remained the first choice goalkeeper.
 On 9 November 2010, Gordon made his first appearance of the season away at Tottenham Hotspur.
 The game ended in a 1–1 draw.
 Gordon also starred in Sunderland's 3–0 win over Chelsea.
 On 18 December 2010, Gordon made a stunning reflex save to deny Zat Knight in a 1–0 win against Bolton Wanderers.
 In 2012, this effort was voted as the best save in the 20-year history of the Premier League.

 Injury struck again when he suffered a tendon injury in his knee, resulting in him being replaced by Mignolet.
-Luckily for Gordon, the knee tendon problem allowed him to be the substitute goalkeeper, despite not being fully fit.
+The knee tendon problem allowed him to be the substitute goalkeeper, despite not being fully fit.
 On 19 April 2011, it was revealed that Gordon had undergone knee surgery to repair his knee tendon and an anterior cruciate ligament injury he had suffered.
 The recruitment of Coventry City goalkeeper Keiren Westwood added further doubt about the Scotsman's future.
 Gordon was linked with Arsenal and Celtic amongst other clubs in August 2011.
 Gordon rejected a loan move to another club to continue his rehabilitation on Wearside.
 He made his return on 4 January 2012 for the Sunderland reserve team, keeping a clean sheet in a 2–0 victory against Arsenal reserves.
 He returned to first team action on 28 April against Bolton Wanderers, but he was one of nine players released by Sunderland on 19 May 2012.